About the Organisers

 Delegate and Potential Delegate Data

 The majority of delegates register for our events online via our website.
 Some may register over the telephone or onsite at an event.
-Potential delegates may register an interest prior to registering as a delegate and this data is stored within in our CRM, HubSpot.
-Once registered, data is stored by our registration provider and cannot be shared with any other organiser.
+Potential delegates may register an interest prior to registering as a delegate.
+This data is stored by our registration company and cannot be shared with any other organiser.
+We ask delegates for their name, job title, organisation, address, telephone and email address together with which conference sessions they wish to attend.
 We use this information for the following:

 - To send out early registration details and a conference programme

 - To link through to our official Web App – it is optional whether you wish to use this and upload a more detailed profile which can be viewed by those who have registered to attend the event

 - To send out information prior to the event that will aid their planning

 - To send out final reminders by email, post and SMS

 - To send out a feedback form following the event